kubeflow/arena/docs/userguide/9-top-job-gpu-metric.md

 kubectl apply -f kubernetes-artifacts/prometheus/gpu-expoter.yaml
 ```

-> Notice: the prometheus and gpu-exporter components should be deployed in namespace `kube-system`, so `arena top job` can look up correctly.
+> Notice: the prometheus and gpu-exporter components should be deployed in namespace `kube-system`, and `arena top job` can work.

 3\.
 You can check the GPU metrics by prometheus SQL request